qutip/qutip-tutorials/tutorials-v5/visualization/distributions.md

 Optionally, define a range of values for each coordinate with the parameter called `extent`.
 Also, define a number of data points inside the given range with the optional parameter called `steps`.
 From this information, the distribution is generated and can be visualized with the `.visualize()` method.

-It is also possible to calculate, along a given axis, the marginal distribution with `.marginal()` or the projection distribution with `.project()`.

 ```python
 M=8
 N=20